RobertBarrow/pi-planning/overview.md

+---
+title: "PI Planning - Overview"
+permalink: /overview
+---

-# Overview of to PI Planning
+# Overview of PI Planning

 The Agile Manifesto states, "The most efficient and effective method of conveying information to and within a development team is a face-to-face conversation."